 Two sheriff's deputies checked for secondary exposure to fentanyl

 Dec.
-27—Two Santa Fe County sheriff's deputies were exposed to fentanyl smoke Tuesday afternoon during an operation to find and arrest suspects in the slaying of 26-year-old Adan Ponce-Galdeano.
+28—Two Santa Fe County sheriff's deputies were exposed to fentanyl smoke Tuesday afternoon during an operation to find and arrest suspects in the slaying of 26-year-old Adan Ponce-Galdeano.

 This is the second time deputies have been exposed to the drug in the past eight days while working the sprawling homicide case.